callum-hart/immutable-styles/docs/advancedConcepts/discreteBreakpoints.md

 }
 ```

-In the example above the ruleset with the strongest specificity out-competes the other, regardless of their position in the cascade or breakpoint size.
+In the example above the ruleset with the strongest specificity out-competes the other, regardless of position in the cascade or breakpoint size.
 On screens wider than 500px the `font-size` of `a.logo` will be 14px, since the `nav a.logo` selector has the higher specificity.

 The equivalent immutable ruleset would be: